bbcbh/Package_RMP/README.md

+# Package_RMP

-Java class package for IBM (Individual-Based Modeling) of meta-populations in remote Indigenous communities, developed by Ben Hui at the Kirby Institute.
+Java class package for IBM (Individual-Based Modeling) of meta-populations in remote Indigenous communities.

 This model has been utilized in various projects, including investigations into the impact of mobility on STI transmission, the dynamics of syphilis outbreaks, and the spread of COVID-19 in these communities.

-**Running of model:**
+As this model is no longer in active development, detailed documentation for the full usage of each simulation type is limited (and often unnecessary as it is largely replaced by later models).
+However, additional usage information is available upon request.

+## Maintainers and developers

+* Ben Hui (bhui@kirby.unsw.edu.au)

+## Usage

 To run the model, the typical approach is to execute the main method from the Simulation_Remote_MetaPopulation class, using a command such as: